Remembering People's Names

 A big reason people have trouble remembering names is they don't put active effort into it.
 They'll be introduced to a bunch of guests at a party and assume they'll automatically hold onto the information.
 That doesn't work.
 Sometimes you'll shake hands with six people and literally forget all their names 30 seconds later.
 When you meet someone new you need to remind yourself, "I have to try to remember their name.
 It's likely to slip my mind otherwise."

 Focus on learning people's names

 A big reason people have trouble consciously trying to remember names is that their heads are elsewhere.
-They're thinking about what they want to order for lunch, or how they're nervous at parties, or if their outfit looks okay, or what they're going to say in the meeting, or a million other things.
-It's fine to have other things on your mind, but when you're introducing yourself to someone, try to put all that aside for a moment.
+They're thinking about what they want to order for lunch, or that they hate how nervous they get at parties, or if their outfit looks okay, or what they're going to say in the meeting, or a million other things.
+It's fine to have other stuff on your mind, but when you're introducing yourself to someone, try to put all that aside for a moment.

 Tell yourself everyone is important enough to try remembering their name